traveltime-dev/traveltime-solr-plugin/README.md

   - `departure_time`: departure time in ISO8601
   - `departure_location`: string containing a JSON object with `lat` and `lng` keys describing the coordinates of the departure location
-- `transportation`: a string containing a JSON object describing the transportation mode as defined by the Traveltime API: https://docs.traveltime.com/api/reference/travel-time-distance-matrix#departure_searches-transportation
+- `transportation`: a string containing a JSON object describing the transportation mode as defined by the TravelTime API: https://docs.traveltime.com/api/reference/travel-time-distance-matrix#departure_searches-transportation
-- (optional) `range`: : a string containing a JSON object describing the range search as defined by the Traveltime API: https://docs.traveltime.com/api/reference/travel-time-distance-matrix#departure_searches-range
+- (optional) `range`: : a string containing a JSON object describing the range search as defined by the TravelTime API: https://docs.traveltime.com/api/reference/travel-time-distance-matrix#departure_searches-range

 An example query using `curl`: